 Goolwa is an entry point for the unique Coorong National Park which was the backdrop for Colin Thiele's beautiful book, "Storm Boy".
 In 1976 a film based on this book was filmed in the area.
-When you visit, allow plenty of time to explore this area and its Ngarrindjeri aboriginal culture.
+Another film version of Storm Boy was released in 2019.
+When you visit Goolwa, allow plenty of time to explore this area and its Ngarrindjeri aboriginal culture.

 On 12 March 2007, Goolwa became the first Australian Cittaslow (slow town).
 Goolwa is the first non-European town to be awarded this recognition.
 Goolwa hosted the 2017 Cittaslow International General Assembly.